-Cash sickness benefit: The benefit is equal to 60% of earnings, subject to a ceiling.
+Cash sickness benefit: The benefit is equal to 60% of the insured's earnings, subject to a ceiling.
 After the 31st day of incapacity, the entitlement is 55%; 60% if there are dependents or if the insured is the sole breadwinner.
-Benefits are normally not payable if the employer provides a guaranteed salary.
+Benefits are normally not paid if the employer provides a guaranteed

-The maximum daily earnings for benefit calculation purposes are $\le 107.41$ .
+The maximum daily earnings for benefit calculation purposes are €115.12 as of January 1, 2007.

-Cash maternity benefit: During the first 30 days, the maternity benefit for employees is 82% of total earnings; for the unemployed or other eligible persons, 79.5% of earnings (subject to a ceiling).
-The benefit for all eligible persons from the 31st day is equal to 75% of earnings (subject to a ceiling).
+Cash maternity benefit: During the first 30 days, the maternity benefit for employees is equal to 82% of total earnings; for the unemployed or other eligible persons, 79.5% of earnings (subject to a ceiling).
+The benefit for all eligible persons from the 31st day is equal to 75% of daily earnings (subject to a ceiling).

-The benefit is payable for a maximum of 15 weeks (19 weeks in the case of multiple births), including a maximum of 6 weeks (8 weeks in the case of multiple births) before the expected date of childbirth (of which at least 1 week is compulsory) and a minimum of 9 weeks after childbirth.
+The benefit is paid for a maximum of 15 weeks (19 weeks in the case of multiple births), including a maximum of 6 weeks (8 weeks in the case of multiple births) before the expected date of childbirth (of which at least 1 week is compulsory) and a minimum of 9 weeks after childbirth.

-When earnings are subject to a ceiling, the maximum daily earnings for benefit calculation purposes are €107.41.
+When earnings are subject to a ceiling, the maximum daily earnings for benefit calculation purposes are €115.12 (January 2007).